 Losing Weight can Help

 Overweight people are more likely to snore.
-This is because the extra weight around the neck can squeeze the throat and put extra pressure on the air passageway.
+This is because carrying extra weight around the neck can squeeze the throat and put extra pressure on the air passageway, partially obstructing airflow.

 Some people who were not snorers before gain weight and become snorers.
 For these people especially, weight loss should be an important consideration to correct the problem.